 The rest of the paper is structured as follows: Section 2 provides a brief introduction to metaheuristics and machine learning, and proposes a classification of hybrid works combining both methodologies.
 Section 3 presents an overview of works in which machine learning techniques have been used to enhance the performance of metaheuristics, while Section 4 reviews publications in which metaheuristics have been used to improve machine learning methods.
 Section 5 provides a formal description of the COPDIs we aim to solve and explains the main ideas behind our learnheuristics solving framework.
-Section 6 discusses potential applications of learnheuristics in different fields.
-Section 7 provides a numerical experiment that illustrates the use of learnheuristics in a vehicle routing problem with dynamic demands.
+Section 6 discusses potential applications of learnheuristics in a vehicle routing problem with dynamic demands.
 Finally, Section 8 summarizes the main conclusions and identifies some future research lines.